ekm507/araste/man_page.md

 : list available filters

 **-a, \--alignment**
-: chose text alignment can be either "l", "r" or "c"
+: chose text alignment can be one of (l, r, c)

 **-w, \--width**
 : set maximum width of rendered output